Skip to main content

 Create an OAuth client (in-app Google sign-in only)

 If you chose in-app Google sign-in, create a Desktop-app OAuth client in your project.
-See Sign in with Google for Vertex AI for the full procedure, including consent-screen setup.
+See In-app Google sign-in below for the full procedure, including consent-screen setup.

 5